-The content of this site is the same information that is published in the 2012-2013 printed edition of the New England Vegetable Management Guide.
+The content of this site is the same information that will be published in the 2014-2015 printed edition of the New England Vegetable Management Guide.

 The 2012-2013 New England Vegetable Management Guide is available in print and may be ordered online or from any of the New England Extension publication offices.
 When you purchase a copy of the Guide you will find color photos from the Northeast Vegetable and Strawberry Pest Identification Guide bound together with the Guide.
 The Pest Identification Guide may also be ordered separately.